ayoayco/citasv2/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## Services, Models, Pipes, and Components
+## Services, Models, Custom Pipes, and Components

 This section lists the different parts of the app.
 Source files are in `src/app`